 A Look at State Efforts to Ban Cellphones in Schools and Implications for Youth Mental Health

-Note: Figure 1 was updated on Oct.
-8, 2024, to reflect California’s passage of a state-wide school cellphone restriction law and Washington’s recent policy recommendation.
+Note: Figure 1 was updated on Nov.
+4, 2024, to reflect Alaska and Oregon’s recent policy recommendations.

 Heading into the 2024-2025 school year, a growing number of states are implementing or considering state-wide bans on cellphones in schools.
 Many leaders in education and policymakers suggest cellphone bans will help mitigate youth mental health concerns and distractions during academic instruction.
 The resurgence of cellphone bans follows two advisories from the U.S. Surgeon General on the youth mental health crisis and the harmful impacts of social media use and recommendations from UNESCO to limit cellphone use in schools across the world.
 Unlike many recent political issues, school cellphone ban policies have largely received bipartisan support, and the Biden-Harris administration continues to promote online safety for youth.
 At the same time, research on the effectiveness of cellphone bans is limited, and although multiple states are adopting these bans, challenges remain with enforcement, accommodating exceptions, and equity.